wg481/Vanva-Terminal/README.md

 Nothing.
 If you want, you can use it as a replacement terminal on your computer.

 ## What is the difference between Terminal.py, bTerminal.py, and cTerminal.py?
 Terminal.py is the official release of the Terminal.
-This should be safe to run and contains the official features. bTerminal.py is short for betaTerminal, containing features that are tested but have no assurity in working correctly. cTerminal.py is short for canaryTerminal, which features the latest features. cTerminal gets the most work.
+This should be safe to run and contains the official features. <br>
+bTerminal.py is short for betaTerminal, containing features that are tested but have no assurity in working correctly. <br>
+cTerminal.py is short for canaryTerminal, which features the latest features. cTerminal gets the most work.

 ## Why is cTerminal a version point ahead of the rest of them?